The Good Twin

 The Good Twin by Marti Green

-Okay, so I thought this was suppose to be a thriller?! πŸ˜”
+Okay… so this was supposed to be a thriller? 😔

-The first half starts out well enough (albeit a far less interesting ripoff of The Man in the Iron Mask).
-Twin girls are separated at birth, one, Charly, lives a life of luxury, the other, Mallory, does her best just to get by.
-Now adults, Mallory discovers she has a twin sister.
-Obsessed with meeting her, Mallory instead ends up meeting Charly's husband, Ben.
-Ben, unhappy with his marriage and motivated by money, talks Mallory into a plan to kill Charly and have Mallory take her place.
+The first half starts off decently enough, though it feels like a much less gripping knockoff of The Man in the Iron Mask.
+Twin girls are separated at birth: Charly grows up in luxury, while Mallory scrapes by.
+As adults, Mallory discovers she has a twin and becomes obsessed with meeting her.
+Instead, she meets Charly’s husband, Ben, who, unhappy in his marriage and driven by greed, convinces Mallory to help kill Charly so Mallory can take her place.

 Previous